github/docs/content/github/visualizing-repository-data-with-graphs/viewing-a-summary-of-repository-activity.md

 ---
 title: Viewing a summary of repository activity
-intro: 'You can view an overview of a repository''s activity through Pulse.
+intro: 'You can view an overview of a repository\'s activity through Pulse.
 Pulse includes a list of open and merged pull requests, open and closed issues, and a graph showing the commit activity for the top 15 users who committed to the default branch of the project in the selected [time period](/articles/viewing-a-summary-of-repository-activity#filtering-by-time).'
 product: '{% data reusables.gated-features.repository-insights %}'
 redirect_from:
   - /articles/viewing-a-summary-of-repository-activity